To get started with intrigue-core using Vagrant, you’ll need to install Vagrant and Virtualbox on your machine.

 Listening on tcp://0.0.0.0:7777 Use Ctrl-C to stop

 As it starts up, you can see that it generates a unique system password.
-You can now log in with the username ‘intrigue‘ and the password shown at the url: http://localhost:7777 on your host machine!
+You can now log in with the username ‘intrigue‘ and the password shown at the url: https://localhost:7777 on your host machine!

 Great!
-Now that we’re started, let’s get up and running with Intrigue-core.
+Now that we’re started, let’s get up and running with Intrigue Core.